 These fall books for kids are great read alouds for the months of September, October, and November.
 Your elementary students will love listening to and discussing these fall read alouds as a class.
 You may also find these first day of school books, back to school read alouds, Grandparents Day books, books about apples, September 11 books, and Constitution Day read alouds helpful.
 They are other great choices for Autumn read alouds!
-The following fall books for kids are included in this post:
+Check out the fall books below!

 4 Fall Books for Kids